 You can use the same shoe tying method describe above if you have wide or extra wide feet.
 However, it’s important that if someone has wide feet or a high instep, to relieve the pressure from the widest part of the feet.

-Are Your Shoelaces Becoming Untie All The Time?
+Are Your Shoelaces Becoming Untie All the Time?

 Do you happen to have a child that wants to learn how to tie his or her shoes?
-I actually wrote an article where I describe the simplest way to teach your chid how to tie his/her shoes:
+I actually wrote an article where I describe the simplest way to teach your child how to tie his/her shoes:

 The Easiest Way To Teach Kids Tie The Shoes – It Takes Less Than 30 Seconds!

 Have you tried this shoe tying technique before?
-Do you always feel like you heels are slipping out of the shoe?
+Do you always feel like your heels are slipping out of the shoe?
 Please share your thoughts and experiences below so we can all benefit from them!

 It would be a lot easier to see how to do the laces if they weren’t black on black.